juxor/afaq/markdown/secB4.md

 had a monopoly on goods sold in the camp.
 The doctor was a company doctor, the schoolteachers hired by the company . . .
 Political power in Colorado rested in the hands of those who held economic power.
-This meant that the authority of Colorado Fuel & Iron and other mine operators was virtually supreme . . .
+This meant that the authority of Colorado Fuel &amp; Iron and other mine operators was virtually supreme . .
+.
 Company officials were appointed as election judges.
 Company-dominated coroners and judges prevented injured employees from collecting damages."_
 [**The Colorado Coal Strike, 1913-14**, pp. 9-11]